MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 #### Plan to create curated data

 Curated data supports analysis and is designed to be user-friendly.
-You'll need to make some decisions on how and where curated data will be created.
+You need to make some decisions on how and where curated data will be created.
 The technology you choose to store the curated data might be any of the technologies listed in the [previous section](#determine-where-to-store-audit-data).

 The goal of a curated data is to transform the data into a more friendly format that's optimized for analysis and reporting.
 It forms the data source of a Power BI data model, so that means you use a Power BI data model to analyze the usage of Power BI in your organization.
 Fundamental data model guidance applies: You should adopt a [star schema design](star-schema.md), which is optimized for performance and usability.